Mac display with GarageBand on the screen sitting on an office desk Software

 Turn off the “count-in” with Shift+K

-These features of GarageBand may be helpful to someone using it for music production, but for voice over purposes, they can be hidden to free up the screen and make it simpler to work with.
+These features of GarageBand may be helpful to someone using it for their own music production but for voice over purposes, they can be hidden to free up the screen and make it simpler to work with.

 Step Five